 Danfoss Drives (Vacon) When a company’s goal is to manufacture the world’s best AC drives, also the guidelines related to the equipment must be implemented in the best possible way.
 Vacon (now Danfoss Drives) decided to outsource its technical documentation to Etteplan and benefit from the company’s new HyperSTE and HyperDoc tools.
 The results have also won over Danfoss Drives’ customers.
 Case Danfoss Drives Expertise Product and Asset Information Modernization revolutionises customer feedback Every one of us has experienced reading through a technical device’s user manual – and not understanding a thing.
 The customer promise of Danfoss Drives, the world’s second-largest manufacturer of AC drives, is to manufacture the world’s best AC drives.
 It is not enough, however, to have good devices if customers do not know how to use them safely.
 The products’ safety instructions and user manuals need to be just as high-quality – clear and universally understandable.
+If you can't see the video, please accept marketing cookies here.
 Looking for the best partner in the sector Vacon (now Danfoss Drives) was looking to outsource its technical documentation to a partner that represents the best in the world in its sector.
 “We set off looking for a partner that can raise our documentation to a whole new level.
 At the time, we lacked the resources and expertise that would have been required to carry out the development work ourselves,” explains Pasi Savola, Director, Head of Technical Communication at Danfoss Drives.
 Etteplan became their partner of choice.
 “Already at our first meeting, Etteplan proved to be the partner we had been looking for.
 They gave us a personal team of specialists to develop modular documentation with the help of the HyperSTE and HyperDoc tools developed by the company” Pasi Savola, Director, Head of Technical Communication at Danfoss Drives Reusability as the goal Transferring to modular documentation meant that the information in the manuals was divided up into digital components or modules.
 The modules can be combined into new packages quickly and easily.
 The text content was standardised and unified with the help of the STE method and a software tool.
 Another effective tool, the HyperDoc system, provided support for managing content modules and their related processes.
 “The system takes care of the manuals’ layout, which allows writers and translators to focus on the content.
 Thanks to the system, updates are only made once and in one location.
 Earlier, the layout and updating of the documentation was carried out by hand.
 Also all of the reusable material was attached to the documents manually which made the updating of the documents dependent on the writer’s memory.
 This of course increased the margin of error and decreased the consistency of documentation,” Savola explains.
 “The reusability of the content modules is up to 80 per cent in modular documentation.
 It is now considerably easier and faster to create new manuals and brochures.”
 Nothing but positive feedback When the system became established at the company, the results began to show.
 The greatest savings were achieved through the simplification of documentation and the improved reusability of the content.
 “The new methods have resulted in savings of approximately 70 per cent in the translation costs of large documents,” Savola says.
 However, according to Savola, the results of the development work are, in the end, measured based on direct customer feedback.
 “After the modernisation we have received nothing but positive feedback.
 Any negative feedback has almost completely dried up.
 This means that the understandability of the content has clearly improved and the number of errors has declined,” he says.
 He feels that the collaboration with Etteplan has met the expectations that were set during the first meeting.
 Savola, with 16 years of experience in the field, points out that, for global operators, finding such a clear, mutual professional understanding cannot be taken for granted.
 “Listening to the customer is integral to Etteplan’s corporate culture.
 We also value having a partner that is brave enough to give us their views and present alternatives if they see development needs in our operations,” he concludes.